olgaiv39/kaggle-severstal/README.md

 5. Make sure to have all read\write permissions for data.
 6. To apply config to server, run ```mlcomp dag *path to dir*/kaggle.yml```
 7. Final model is a ```trace.pth``` file in ```~/mlcomp/tasks/*number of the task*/trace.pth```.
 It is made in the end of task execution so plan your training time carefully.

+Note: Make sure to check avalibility of the model defined by catalyst config with\without grid params!